 Australia is my home country, and while I love travelling around the world, Australia is a great palace to travel too; in fact, it's one of the best!
 Australia is amazingly diverse, from the buzz and modernity of Sydney and Melbourne, to the solitude and ancientness of Central Australia, and to the culture and serenity of Tasmania.
 Which is why Australia is a destination on most travellers' list.

-Here you will find my thoughts on visiting Australia, and the things to see and do while you're here!
+Here you will find my thoughts on visiting Australia, and the things that I've seen and done, which you can do while you're here!

 My current house sit in Bridgewater, southern Tasmania, has put me in an area with some great bushwalking opportunities.
 One of these opportunities is Platform Peak, just outside of the nearby town of New Norfolk.